Advertisements

 Ayatul Kursi In English

-Ayatul Kursi In English Transliteration And Benefits
+Ayatul Kursi In English, Arabic Text, Transliteration And Benefits

 Ayatul Kursi is known as the Throne Verse, and there are a number of hadiths which prove that it is the most excellent verse in the Qur’an.
 Here is the full meaning and benefits of Ayatul Kursi In English.